 Speaking of specifics, let’s consider Laverton a suburb in Melbourne west, the average house price here is $350000, at the time of writing this article there was a house for sale at $335000 and if you include stamp duty the price investor will pay to purchase it will be $354000.

 The rental return for the property is $290 per week, $15080 per year making it 4.2 % return before deductions.
-If we consider the agent fees to manage the property, council rates and insurance then the return on investment drops to mere 3.6 % percent.
+If we consider the agent fees to manage the property, council rates and insurance then the return on investment drops to a mere 3.6 % per cent.

 If the residential property is old then the cost of maintaining the property is higher and giving us even lower returns.

-With all the staff and management to handle this can be categorized as business rather than investment opportunity.
+With all the staff and management to handle this can be categorized as a business rather than an investment opportunity.
 Just like a residential property where you have the choice of an agent managing the property or you taking care of itself.
-Similarly you can hire companies that do all the management work for you making it almost passive income.
+Similarly, you can hire companies that do all the management work for you making it almost passive income.